McAdams On: When News Misses the Point

 So it surprised me first of all to read that Mr. Williams segued into the Wisconsin protest story with a comparison to the citizen uprising in Egypt.
 Maybe an intern is writing transitions at NBC, though someone should have caught that one.
 The report about the phone conversation is less explicable.
 Walker received a call from a “journalist” impersonating David H. Koch, a Libertarian billionaire philanthropist industrialist.
 The guy leads Walker into a conversation about the unions in which the governor is heard saying, “this is our moment.
 This is our time to change the course of history.”

 Not exactly evocative of a hand-wringing fat cat waving a cigarette smoker, that.
-It sounds a bit more like a man unsure of who it is to whom he’s speaking.
+It sounds a bit more like a man unsure to whom he’s speaking.
 The piece wraps with the impersonator, Ian Murphy of the zine “Buffalo Beast,” telling Walker he’ll “fly you out to Cali and really show you a good time.”
-Walker, in a sort of polite but noncommittal tones simply says, “All right; that would be outstanding.”
+Walker, in a sort of polite but noncommittal tone simply says, “All right; that would be outstanding.”

 The story is framed as if the exchange proves nefarious motives on Walker’s part.
 It makes no mention of a so-called “journalist” impersonating someone on a phone call being recorded unbeknownst to the called party.
-Recording a phone call without everyone’s consent is illegal in several states and carries federal wire-tapping implications.
+Recording a phone call without the consent of everyone on the call is illegal in several states and carries federal wire-tapping implications.
 Unfortunately, Wisconsin is not one of them, and neither is New York, where the “Beast” is based.

 The American public deserves a lot better from the guy who sits at one of the biggest news anchor desks in the world, and from an organization with more resources at its disposal than Solomon.
 The piece was a nut-shell illustration of why the public is so utterly distrustful of the news media.
 Let’s hope it was an anomaly that provoked serious organizational self-examination at NBC News.